emoon/minifb/README.md

 ./tools/dos/dosbox-x/dosbox-x -fastlaunch -exit -conf ./tools/dos/dosbox-x.conf build-dos/<executable-file>
 ```

-Note that the DOS backend cannot support multi-window applications.
-The examples `multiple-windows.c` and `hidpi.c` will thus not run correctly.
+The DOS backend cannot support multi-window applications, so the examples `multiple_windows.c` and `hidpi.c` do not run correctly.

+It also does not tell extended (`E0`-prefixed) scancodes apart from their base ones: the keypad and cursor-block keys that share a scancode report the same `mfb_key`, and right Ctrl and Alt report as the left ones.
+Extended Up/Down are the exception: they arrive as mouse wheel events, because some DOS mouse drivers emulate the wheel that way.

 The `dos` example target (`examples/dos/debug_dos.c`) is a GDB-stub debugging sample.
 In a `Debug` build it calls `gdb_start()` and waits for a debugger connection.
 If you want a regular visual test, run `noise` or `input_events` instead.